Background

 Interaction Rating=Moderate Be cautious with this combination.

-Cabbage might lower blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking cabbage along with diabetes medications might cause your blood sugar to go too low.
+Cabbage might lower blood sugar levels.
+Taking cabbage along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 Oxazepam (Serax)